tal-shahar/User-Task-Management/README.md

 ### How It Works

-- The service periodically checks the database for tasks where `DueDate < CurrentDateTime` and `Status != Completed`
+- The service periodically checks the database for tasks where `DueDate < CurrentDateTime`
 - When overdue tasks are found, it publishes reminder messages to the RabbitMQ queue (`task-reminders`)
 - Each reminder message includes:
   - Task details (ID, Title, Description, DueDate, Priority)